catkhuu/phase-0-tracks/html/forms/input_elements.md

-1. form <strong>action</strong> = post or login.
-"Action" in a form tag describes what you will see once the form is completed and submitted.
-For example, with the email and password form on the 2.4 lesson page, the action for that form was "login."
-The purpose of filling out that form is to login to whatever system you need to go onto.
-The action for the adventure form is to "post" or show the results, which is similar to the httpbin example (pizza order) form.
+* action in a form tag describes what you will see once the form is completed and submitted.
+* input can be used for a password attribute, email, or full name, or even date.
+It just defines what the active element type is.
+* label notes the action of the input
+* button defines the button for the form
+* div is used to contain the active html elements